RetroGamer74/PS4_GBEmu_FileManager_Unjail/README.md

 I hope to fill this README with more comments as soon I get some free time.

+The main goal of this project also with this other one: https://github.com/RetroGamer74/MediaPlayer_FileManager_Unjail is provide to the PS4 Scene Developers a nice templates to develop homebrew.

+I hope you enjoy.

 # CREDITS
 This PS4-GBEmu contains the main core of GB emulator from project UnityGB https://github.com/KonsomeJona/unity-gb.